Journey to Pascha

 Scripture Activity: Attitudes

-Divide the class into groups of 3 or 4 and ask the groups to read the Resource text on the raising of Lazarus.
-Ask the groups to discuss what, if any, differences they see in the attitudes of the sisters Mary and Martha after their brother dies and Jesus arrives.
+Ask the groups to discuss what differences they see between the attitudes of the sisters Mary and Martha after their brother dies and Jesus arrives.
 Let them share their conclusions.
-(Possible ideas: In the first verses, Martha needs to act, while Mary is able to be still and contemplate.
+(Suggested ideas: In the earlier verses, Martha needs to act, while Mary is able to be still and contemplate.
 Martha seeks out Jesus with many words, while Mary waits till He calls for her and then says only a few words to Him.
-Martha almost seems reproachful; Mary seems more peaceful, though very sad.)
+Martha almost seems reproachful; Mary seems more peaceful, though very sad.
+Later, Martha is very "housewifely" in her concern about an odor coming from Lazarus' grave.
+Mary doesn't express such a concern.)
+Look together at the icon of the Raising of Lazarus.
+How does it reflect a difference between the two sisters?
+(Mary has her head bowed to the ground.
+Martha is alert, with her head up, wanting to see what's going on.)

 3

-• Tell students to consider this sentence from the Vespers of Lazarus Saturday:
+Tell students to consider this sentence from the Vespers of Lazarus Saturday:

 We have completed the forty days which profit our souls.